mirror/dd-wrt/src/router/krb5/doc/html/_sources/admin/troubleshoot.rst.txt

 Make sure that:

 #.
-The time is synchronized between the master and replica KDCs.
+The time is synchronized between the primary and replica KDCs.
 #.
-The master stash file was copied from the master to the expected
+The master stash file was copied from the primary to the expected
    location on the replica.
 #.
 The replica has a keytab file in the default location containing a
    ``host`` principal for the replica's hostname.